 - Click Restore version to confirm.

-Did you notice your token remaining balance didn’t change?
+Did you notice your token balance didn’t change?
 Restoring your site to a previous version doesn’t use tokens!

-Part 6: Publish your project
+Part 8: Publish your project

 - Click the second Publish button that appears.